How the international payments sector is getting its house in order

 Some payments firms are using so-called use aggregator models, grouping payments together to reduce costs, as most cross-border fees are incurred as a fixed sum per transaction.
 Others are dabbling with blockchains.
 Proponents say that these decentralised digital ledgers could make payments more secure and easier to track than would be possible with the centralised ledgers used by big banks.

 One provider that’s been using blockchains is Ripple.
-The San Francisco firm, which names Bank of America and Santander among its 30,000 clients, claims that cross-border payments on its platform can be made in seconds.
+The San Francisco firm, which names Bank of America and Santander among clients, claims that cross-border payments on its platform can be made in seconds.

 Webber believes that blockchains could help with one of the biggest problems affecting international payments: the fact that banks in many countries don’t operate 24 hours a day (unlike blockchains), meaning that payments may take longer to reconcile and get passed on.
 They could also address the costly problem of having to pre-fund multiple accounts as collateral to make an international payment, he adds.